Consensus Multiplicative Weights Update: Learning to Learn using Projector-based Game Signatures: CMWU: Consensus Multiplicative Weights Update

+We now discuss the key technical contribution of theorem \ref{t1}.
 Let $\mathcal{Z}_n \subseteq \R^{n}$ the subspace of vectors whose coordinates sum to zero. $\mathcal{Z}_n$ is a space of dimension $n-1$ as it is the eigenspace of the zero eigenvalue of the "all ones" $J_n$ matrix.
-Compared to OMWU, the fundamental difference in our proof is that we don't "attack" the same part of the Jacobian: OMWU attacks the anti-diagonal part, whereas our simplex-Hessian attacks the diagonal part directly (i.e. CMWU attacks the identity matrix directly), which necessitates a different proof technique.
-The key technical contribution in our theorem \ref{t1} proof is to see the problem as the zero eigenvalue perturbation of the real symmetric matrices \footnote{the support $\supp(z)$ of a vector $z$ is a set which elements are the indexes of the non-zero entries of $z$.} $J_{|\supp(x^*)|}$, $J_{|\supp(y^*)|}$ which results in highlighting the interplay between the game equilibrium and the corresponding eigenspaces $\mathcal{Z}_{|\supp(x^*)|}$, $\mathcal{Z}_{|\supp(y^*)|}$ of vectors that sum to zero.
-We obtain a concise and elegant theorem condition at the intersection of the game payoff matrix and equilibrium, which explains why CMWU will work well on a large class of games which are not invertible in the classical sense, like rock-paper-scissors.
+Regarding the eigenvalue analysis needed to show convergence in theorem \ref{t1}, OMWU attacks the antidiagonal part of the Jacobian, in the sense that it aims at modifying the latter so as to get convergence.
+As stated in \cite{omwu2}, which proves local convergence of OMWU in the convex-concave zero-sum setting: \textit{"The key result of spectral analysis in \cite{omwu} is in Lemma B.6 which states that an skew-symmetric matrix has imaginary eigenvalues.} In our CMWU case, we attack the diagonal part of the Jacobian, which does not exploit skew-symmetry and thus necessitates a different proof technique.
+Specifically, our technical contribution is to see the problem as the zero eigenvalue perturbation of the real symmetric matrices $J_{|\supp(x^*)|}$, $J_{|\supp(y^*)|}$ \footnote{the support $\supp(z)$ of a vector $z$ is a set which elements are the indexes of the non-zero entries of $z$.} which results in highlighting the interplay between the game equilibrium and the corresponding eigenspaces $\mathcal{Z}_{|\supp(x^*)|}$, $\mathcal{Z}_{|\supp(y^*)|}$ of vectors that sum to zero.
+We show that for small $h$, the perturbed eigenvalues have strictly positive real part, which makes the Jacobian of the update rule have spectral radius strictly less than one.
+We obtain a concise theorem condition at the intersection of the game payoff matrix and equilibrium, which explains why CMWU will work well on a large class of games which are not invertible in the classical sense, like rock-paper-scissors.
 Indeed, for the latter, $Az=0$ for $z \neq 0$ only when $z$ has all equal entries, which does not belong to $\mathcal{Z}_3$.